zyferion/cos60010/README.md

 quiz/                           --- application directory for quiz (quiz, questions, answers, results, leaderboards) subjects/                       --- application directory for anything related to subjects (subjects, enrolments)

-README.md                       --- this current file
-db.sqlite3                      --- SQLite database that stores project data manage.py                       --- wrapper file for django-admin (allows you to run tasks)
+.gitignore                      --- tells git what files to ignore when comitting to repo README.md                       --- this current file db.sqlite3                      --- SQLite database that stores project data manage.py                       --- wrapper file for django-admin (allows you to run tasks)